-Any waiver of this Code of Conduct for ArcBest Corporation’s officers or members of its Board of Directors may be made only by the Board or a Board committee and will be promptly disclosed to the extent required by law or NASDAQ rule.
+Any waiver of this Code of Conduct for ArcBest Corporation’s officers or directors may be made only by the Board or a Board committee and will be promptly disclosed to the extent required by law or NASDAQ rule.

 Section C: Cooperation with Investigations

-All Directors and employees are required to fully cooperate in the investigations of possible violations of this Code of Conduct or other internal or external investigations.
-To the extent not prohibited by law, Directors and employees shall immediately notify the Company’s Legal Department upon becoming aware of any external investigation of the Company.
+All directors, officers, employees, representatives, agents, sub-contractors, vendors, and suppliers are required to fully cooperate in the investigations of possible violations of this Code of Conduct or other internal or external investigations.
+To the extent not prohibited by law, directors and employees shall immediately notify the Company’s Legal Department upon becoming aware of any external investigation of the Company.